-2. BENEFITS

-Benefits are non-taxable.
+2. Benefits are non-taxable.

-A. Health Insurance.
+A. Health, Vision, Dental and Prescription Insurance.

-Source of income pays the premium at cost.
-The parish should pay no more for order priests than the premium for diocesan priests
+Source of income pays the premium.
+The parish should pay the annual premium for religious order priests, but no more than the premium otherwise payable for diocesan priests.